juliano777/pg_server_migration/lab/01-prepation.md

 read -p 'Enter the majority version of Postgres to be installed: ' PGMAJOR
 ```

+> **Note:**
+> Have in mind that the Postgres major versions for old and new servers will
+> be different.
+Of course, the new ones will have a more current version than
+> the old ones.

 [#] PostgreSQL installation
 ```bash
 apt -y install postgresql-${PGMAJOR}
 ```

+## Postgres post installation

 [#] postgres OS user can start/stop/restart/reload the PostgreSQL service using
 SystemD